mendixlabs/carousel/README.md

         - Image Caption; Caption shown on image
         - Image Description; Description shown on image
         - Image/Picture; Image to display on carousel
-     - Behavior
+     - Events
-        - On Click; what action to execute when image is clicked
+        - On click; Which event to execute
-        - Call Microflow; Microflow to execute when image is clicked
+        - Microflow; Microflow to execute when image is clicked
-        - Open Page; Page to open when image is clicked
+        - Page; Page to open when image is clicked
+        - Page settings; Open the page as In content, pop-up or blocking pop-up
 * Carousel
   * Navigators; Show or hide navigators
   * Indicators; Index of image in the carousel shown by the dots